 If your score lowers, the stringent policies and regulations surrounding conventional lenders, which are a concern for many borrowers, will hinder you from getting a mortgage from your bank.
 The policy changes have left unconventional lenders, also known as B lenders, as some of the only options.
 The other option for bruised credit mortgage is private lenders.
 Certified Mortgage Brokers are here to help get you any type of mortgage you need.
-Our connection to numerous lenders in all the major cities of Canada makes it possible for us to give our clients a wide range of options, which makes it easier to get a suitable mortgage type.
+Our connection to numerous lenders in all the major cities of Canada makes it possible for us to give our clients a wide range of options, which makes it easier to get a suitable mortgage type, including bad credit mortgage.
 Most of the lenders we work with have experience with bad credit mortgages, which allows us to get you the right mortgage solutions with the best loan terms and lowest interest rates.
 Our mortgage brokers understand that life’s challenges can lower your credit score and prevent you from getting real considerations from lenders.
 We believe that you deserve the financial help you need even if you have failed to make timely payments in the past.

 If you need the best bad credit mortgage broker in the market, Certified Mortgage Brokers is the place to look.
 To us, the financial bad luck you’re experiencing shouldn’t keep you from owning your home or making other investments.
-The private and alternative lenders that we work with only pay attention to the property you have rather than your credit history.
+The private and alternative mortgage lenders for people with bad credit that we work with only pay attention to the property you have rather than your credit history.
 They want to know that your property has the right value, is at an ideal location, and is in the best condition for marketability.
 They would rather tie the risk they are taking with you to your property instead of your financial income.
 Because of this, they are the perfect solution for mortgages for people with bad credit or new residents of Canada.
 Our team can help you understand anything you want to know about bad credit mortgage Toronto lenders.
 We will give you all the information regarding the mortgage risk levels associated with your credit score and how to maneuver the bad credit loan systems.

 As a self-employed person in Canada, one of the biggest problems you'll face is getting a mortgage even if you have a good score.
 However, having bad credit shouldn’t keep you from applying for any mortgage you want.
 You can still qualify for a mortgage with bad credit when you follow the right steps and hire a committed bad credit mortgage broker to handle your case.
 With these, it also becomes possible to get second or third mortgages before completing the first one.
 Our brokers in New Market are available to guide you through the processes and help you come up with a plan that eases your financial burden.